Fanen-Asher/Git_Lab_Support-Engineer-Assessment/Git_Lab_Assessment.md

 use commands such as curl or telnet to check reachability of external endpoints

 ### Redesign possibility
-If there is a likelihold of an increase in the request hitting the system from the usual trend then the system architecture needs to be reviewed.
-Load balancing the request across multipl web server and application servers to handle effiencient processing of request.
+If there is a likelihold of an increase in the request or number of transactions hitting the system from the usual trend then the system architecture needs to be reviewed.
+Load balancing the request across multipl web server and application servers to handle effiencient processing of request and if possible carry out some scale out of the DB on different servers.

 ## Reference: